Hwasa: 2021–present: Departure from RBW, further solo releases, Twits and "Good Goodbye"

 In March 2025, Hwasa opened her North American leg of the tour with shows in Seattle, Oakland, Los Angeles, Dallas, Houston, Atlanta, Washington D.C, Brooklyn, Boston, Toronto and Chicago.
 She continued her tour with a show in Bangkok in August and another in Kaohsiung in September.

-On October 15, 2025, Hwasa released her digital single "Good Goodbye" starring actor Park Jeong-min.
+On October 15, Hwasa released "Good Goodbye" and its music video starring actor Park Jeong-min.
 The single charted in the top 10 of all major domestic music charts.
+A month after its release, the song achieved multiple Real Time All-Kill (RAK) and soon received a Perfect all-kill (PAK).
+The song reached #32 on the Billboard Global 200.
+It also became the first song to chart #1 on the Billboard Korea Hot 100 chart after its launch.
+The track soon secured its place as the song with the second-most PAKs of all time, and the song with the most PAKs by a soloist.

+On April 9, 2026, Hwasa released the digital single "So Cute" with a music video.
+On September 11, she performed at the Rock in Rio music festival in Rio de Janeiro.

 Impact and influence

 Hwasa has appeared on Korea Power Celebrity 40 list placing 26th in 2019, and was featured by Forbes in their 30 Under 30 Asia list of 2021.
 She was ranked as the 16th most popular K-pop idol in 2018 and 9th in 2019 in annual surveys conducted by Gallup Korea.
 Also, she was ranked 9th in annual survey for Gallup Korea's Singer of the Year in 2020 under the category selected by respondents in age group 13 to 39.
 She also has been placed first occasionally on the Korean Business Research Institute's monthly "Individual Girl Group Members Brand Power Ranking".

 Hwasa's appearances on the reality shows I Live Alone and Let's Eat Dinner Together have been credited for influencing restaurant habits, food recipes and increased sales of foods and related accessories in South Korea.

 In May 2023, the Student and Parent Human Rights Protection Coalition of Sungkyunkwan University filed a police report against Hwasa for public indecency over sexually suggestive dance moves performed at a festival.
 The complaint escalated to a criminal investigation, but Hwasa was acquitted by police in October, who determined there was insufficient evidence for criminal charges.

+In 2025, Hwasa generated significant viral attention for her performance of "Good Goodbye" at the 46th Blue Dragon Film Awards, where she appeared on stage with actor Park Jeong-min.
+She performed barefoot while Park held a pair of red shoes, mirroring the music video and creating a moment that spread widely across social media.
+Korean media noted the strong chemistry and storytelling in the performance, calling it another example of the "Hwasa effect", a term used to describe how her stages and appearances often become widely discussed and influential.